escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 ### 2. Reopen Project in Dev Container
 In the VSCode command palette (`Ctrl+Shift+P`), type "Dev Containers: Reopen in Container."

-Make sure your dev container is running a recent version of Rust with `rustc --version` (The most recent version released is 1.84.0).
+Make sure your dev container is running a recent version of Rust with `rustc --version`

+???+ Note
+    The most recent version of Rust currently available is 1.84.0.

 ## **Hello World!** 👋 🌎
 1. To create a binary project, run `cargo new <project-name> --vcs none`.